Skip to Main Content

 MSN 6100 - Leadership - 3 credits

-This course focuses on the history, development and integration of the role of the master’s prepared nurse as a reflective practitioner.
+This course focuses on the history, development, and integration of the role of the master’s prepared nurse as a reflective practitioner.
 Course content includes leadership, chaos, and complexity theories, and the relationship of these theories to error and innovation in health care.
-Concepts of conflict, change, communication, coaching and mentoring, advocacy, vision and creativity are discussed.
-Emphasis is placed on understanding and fostering development of individual leadership abilities by creating an opportunity for students to assess and reflect upon their own approaches to leadership.
+Concepts of conflict, change, communication, coaching and mentoring, advocacy, vision, and creativity are discussed.
+Emphasis is placed on understanding and fostering professional growth of individual leadership abilities by creating an opportunity for students to assess and reflect upon their own approaches to leadership.

 MSN 6300 - Nursing Theory, Science and Evidence Based Practice - 3 credits